 Custodial Credit Risk - Deposits.
 In the case of cash, this is the risk that in the event of bank failure, the Authority's deposits may not be returned.
 The Authority does not have a formal deposit policy for custodial credit risk.
-As of December 31, 2013, \$11,562,860 of the Authority's cash balance of \$12,115,744 was exposed to custodial credit risk because it was uninsured and collateralized in accordance with Act 72 of the Pennsylvania state legislature, which requires the institution to pool collateral for all governmental deposits and have the collateral held by an approved custodian in the institution's name.
-These deposits have carrying amounts of \$11,176,608 at December 31, 2013.
+As of December 31, 2014, \$12,232,039 of the Authority's cash balance of \$12,788,019 was exposed to custodial credit risk because it was uninsured but collateralized in accordance with Act 72 of the Pennsylvania state legislature, which requires the institution to pool collateral for all governmental deposits and have the collateral held by an approved custodian in the institution's name.